ChrisRiley3/borderlands_buddy/README.md

         A. If a user wants to make changes or even delete the feedback that they have left then they will first have to sign into their account.

         B. Once the user is signed in to their account they will then navigate over to the feedback section.
 On this page they will be able to see all the feedback they have left and other users have left.

         C. The user will notice that only on the feedback that they have left they can edit and delete.
-They will be unable to edit and delete everyones feedback.
+They will be unable to edit and delete anyone elses feedback.

         E. If the user wishes to edit the feedback they have left then they would click the edit button situated at the bottom of the feedback they left.
 When this button is clicked the user will be redirected to a edit feedback page where their old feedback form will be loaded up.
 At this point the user can edit what they wish and then click submit.
            Once the user has submitted the form they will be redirected back to the feedback page where they can see their edited feedback.

         F. If the user decides that they wish to delete the feedback completely then all they have to do is click the delete button and the feedback will be no more.